 Bear Tracks Bar & Grill

 With an appetizer menu a mile long, incredible homemade pizza menu (including gluten free), and a special menu for your little “bear cubs,” you’ll love the options at Bear Tracks Bar & Grill.
 If you are looking for a Friday Night Fish Fry, Bear Tracks brings their A-game on that!
-Not only do they offer a Wisconsin Fish Fry, they offer it as a buffet.
-The fish & chicken buffet with salad bar is sure to please everyone in your group!
+Looking for an excellent breakfast buffet?
+Look no further than Bear Tracks.
+The breakfast buffet is served every Saturday and Sunday.

 Birchwood Chain of Lakes, Red Cedar Chain of Lakes & Doolittle Park

 Birchwood is home to two popular chains of lakes, the Birchwood Chain of Lakes and Red Cedar Chain of Lakes.
 Both chains are connected by a creek, but you can’t actually travel between them.
 The Birch Lake chain offers deep water for walleye fishing and Big Chetac Lake, a 1,920 acre lake with a great population of bass and Birchwood’s famous panfish, the Bluegill!
 The Birch Lake chain is also home to the popular Doolittle Park, which offers a playground, swimming area, picnic pavilion, boat landing and even campsites!
 If you travel to the Red Cedar Lake chain, you’ll find more deep water fishing, where you can catch Walleye, Bluegill, Bass, Perch and other panfish.